pajamaw/Zypetube/overview.md

 ### Authentication
   * Authenticate User with zype oauth in zypeservice
   * Session controller with access token
+    * reset session upon logout
-  * Add appropriate callbacks with custom methods to ensure "subscription vs non-subscription videos" are distinguished
+  * Add appropriate methods to ensure "subscription vs non-subscription videos" are distinguished
   * Add "Firewall" type view
     * redirects from subscription video with flash alert to sign in
     * form that has two buttons